Grant and Award Opportunities for Graduate Students

 The following financial assistance options are available to students currently enrolled in the Political Science Ph.D. program:

 All graduate students are guaranteed funding to attend special summer programs for at least one summer (for the study of subjects crucial to the student’s program of study, such as foreign languages or advanced statistics).
 The application deadline is March 15.

 The department provides summer support to continuing students so that they can work with faculty collaborators on research leading to a jointly or student-authored publication.
 The award pays a summer stipend; the sole duties of the students receiving the awards will be those tasks required for the proposal research project.
 These tasks should represent the student’s primary summer responsibilities (i.e. the student should not accept this award and also work for additional hours in another position).
 The application deadline is March 15.

 The Department of Political Science awards grants throughout the year to help fund students to present research at national or international professional conferences.
 All currently enrolled students presenting papers or posters are eligible to apply but preference will be given to students who have completed successfully their master’s essay.
-The must be turned in each academic year (July 1-June 30) that you plan to apply for funding.
 Funding requests are due when you submit the proposal to present work at a conference.

 Any graduate student requesting to travel for University business to countries on the U.S. State Department’s Warning List must submit their request to travel to the Graduate School a minimum of 60 days prior to their proposed departure date.
 All requests must be approved by the University in order for students to travel and the process to review these requests necessitates no less than three weeks.

 Please review the Graduate Student Policy for Travel to Countries on the U.S. State Department’s Warning List: https://policy.psu.edu/policies/tr01#I

 Any graduate student or employee who would like to travel outside the United States must register on the Penn State Travel Safety Network.